 The LIS Program benefits from the dedication and expertise of professors and instructors who teach on an ongoing basis.
 Adjuncts (part-time faculty) are highly qualified practitioners and specialists, working in the field in various capacities, who share their expertise with LIS students.
-Anderson Academic Commons
+Librarians in the Anderson Academic Commons and Westminster law librarians regularly teach and mentor students in the public and technical services tracks and provide opportunities for internships, practicum experiences, and service learning.